N$^3$LO Quadratic-in-Spin Interactions for Generic Compact Binaries: Conclusions

-Thus we provide here for the first time the reduced Lagrangians of all relevant sectors, which can be used to directly derive the EOMs.
-We also provide here for the first time the full Hamiltonians of these sectors and their consequent useful simplified versions.
-Finally, in these high-order sectors it is crucial to derive unambiguous observables, which correspond to the real-world measurements, and we provide here the gauge-invariant relation of the angular momentum to the GW frequency, and highlight the binding energy of the new tidal effect with spins in comparison with the tidal effect from the point-mass sector that also enters at the present 5PN order.
-We end with a derivation of all the scattering angles for aligned spins that correspond to an extension of our Hamiltonians for binary inspirals of the $4$ independent sectors in this work, and find complete agreement with the limited available results obtained via traditional GR, EFT and scattering-amplitudes methods.
+We presented here the reduced Lagrangians of all relevant sectors for the first time, which can be used to directly derive the EOMs for both position and spin \cite{Levi:2015msa}.
+We also presented here the most general Hamiltonians of these sectors for the first time, and their consequent useful simplifications.
+Our general Hamiltonians here have been fully verified in \cite{Levi:2022rrq} via the completion of the Poincar\'e algebra, which constitutes the most stringent check of validity.
+Finally, in these high-order sectors it is especially crucial to derive unambiguous observables, which correspond to real-world GW measurements, and we presented here the gauge-invariant relation of the angular momentum to the GW frequency.
+We also showed the binding energy of the new tidal effect with spins in comparison with the tidal effect from the point-mass sector, which also enters at the present $5$PN order.